Hugoyhu/hugohu/README.md

 # hugoyhu

 hi!
-I'm Hugo, a middle schooler in New york city!
+I'm Hugo, a student in New york city!
 Welcome to my small corner of the github internet, filled with bad code and bad hardware.

 I'm a hardware enthusiast!
 I love to make stuff with Arduinos, Pi's, other SBCs and bare chips!
 I'm also planning on learning to use FPGAs in the future.